-We will continue driving to the southern edge of the Everglades to a place called Flamingo that has crocodiles and manatees.
+Then we will drive on to the southern edge of the national park, to a place called Flamingo that has large wetland areas containing crocodiles and manatees.

-Everglades trails: Anhinga trail
+Everglades hiking trails: the Anhinga Trail

-All these four short walks are short and suit people in all ages.
-We have been there with small children and they enjoyed the day out: the marshes and the waters, the birds and the shady hammock.
-And the name Gumbo Limbo Trail.
+All these four short walks are short and suit both young and old.
+We have even been to these places with small children and they really loved the day out: the marshes and waters, the birds and the shady hammock.
+And above all the name of Gumbo Limbo Trail.